-Maximum Exposure: (£331k)
+Maximum Exposure: (£383k)

-• Trade Refuse Charges (£68k)
+- Trade Refuse Charges (£66k)

-• Market Rents (£60k)
+- Market Rents (£41k)

-• Building Act/Works in Default (£56k)
+- Building Act/Works in Default (£42k)

-• Other service recipients (£147k)
+- Other service recipients (£234k)

 Expected credit losses are calculated based on historical data for defaults adjusted for current and forecast economic conditions.
+A prudent assumption for short-term losses has been applied to the maximum exposure calculation in the wake of COVID-19.
+Prior to this outbreak the Council had determined lower risk for short-term credit outside of the prescribed categories of debt above.
+Management have reviewed the debt profile as at 30 March 2020 and increased cover for expected credit losses on both short-term and longer term debt outstanding.
 Debt write-off is considered when normal recovery procedures have been unable to secure payment.
 Prior to write-off, all possible action will have been taken to secure the debt, however the extent to which it is pursued is dependent on the amount of the debt and the financial circumstances of the debtor.